taichi-dev/taichi/docs/meta.rst

     for i in ti.static(range(x.dim())):
       print(x.shape()[i])

-For sparse tensors, the full domain shape will be returned.
+For sparse arrays, the full domain shape will be returned.

 Compile-time evaluations
 ------------------------